 The Gloria Gates Memorial Foundation was established in 1999 and offers after school programs and summer activities for children ages 5-12 living in low income housing.
-The Foundation invests at least three hours a day and nearly 200 days per year with the children in order to implement a consistent environment of support.
-It has impacted the lives of over 700 children in the last eighteen years, and many of the children have stayed involved in the Foundations’ programs for as many as seven years.
+The Foundation invests at least three hours a day and nearly 150 days per year with the children in order to implement a consistent environment of support.
+It has impacted the lives of nearly 1000 children in the last twenty-three years, and many of the children have stayed involved in the Foundations’ programs for as many as seven years.
 Many children return to volunteer at the after school programs when they are thirteen or fourteen years old.

 Above all, the Gloria Gates Memorial Foundation provides the children with support, encouragement, and guidance.
 The children gain self-respect and resilience so that they walk away from drugs and crime, and walk towards their own bright future.